Honolulu Strangler

-The Honolulu Strangler, also known as The Honolulu Rapist, is the nickname given to an unidentified serial killer who is credited with killing five women in Hawaii from 1985 and 1986.
+The Honolulu Strangler, also known as The Honolulu Rapist, is the nickname given to an unidentified serial killer who is believed to have killed five women in Hawaii from 1985 and 1986.
 He is the second known serial killer active in the state (after Eugene Barrett).

 Victims

 Vicki Gail Purdy

 The first victim was Vicki Gail Purdy, age 25, a military spouse of Gary Purdy, an army helicopter pilot.
 She had left to go clubbing in Waikīkī on May 29, 1985, but failed to meet her friends.
 She was last seen by the taxi driver who drove her to the Shorebird Hotel at 12:00 a.m., apparently to retrieve her car, which was later found in the hotel parking lot.
 The next morning, her body was found in an embankment at Keehi Lagoon, wearing her yellow jumpsuit.
 Her hands were bound behind her back, and she had been raped and strangled.
 Her husband told police he suspected her death to be associated with her job, working at a video rental store that also handled pornographic film, where two women were stabbed to death one year earlier.